aar0np/ecomProductEmbeddingLoader/README.md

 ```

 ## Functionality
-Reads from the data/[product_ids.csv](data/product_ids.csv) file, generates embeddings using the HuggingFace API and `all-MiniLM-L6-v2` sentence transformer.
+Reads from the data/[product_ids.csv](data/product_ids.csv) file, generates embeddings using LangChain and the HuggingFace `all-MiniLM-L6-v2` sentence transformer.
 Loads embeddings into `product_vector` table in Astra DB.

 ## Output
 ```